Skip to main content

 Technology Availability

-Fiber-optic internet is available from 3 providers (AT&T Internet, Kinetic, Google Fiber), with the highest fiber coverage reaching 76% of addresses.
+Fiber-optic internet is not yet available in Monroe.
 Cable broadband from Spectrum covers 79% of the area.
-3 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
+2 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
 The technology mix in Monroe determines the range of speeds and prices residents can access for home internet service.

 Pricing Overview

-Internet plans in Monroe range from $44.99/month to $85/month, with an average of $58/month — $7/month below the national average of $65/month.
-Fiber plans average $53/month locally, compared to the national fiber average of $60/month.
-The most affordable option is Windstream starting at $44.99/month for 1 Gbps speeds.
-No-contract plans average $58/month, making them competitively priced against contract plans at $60/month — flexibility without a price penalty.
+Internet plans in Monroe range from $30/month to $129.99/month, with an average of $76/month — $11/month above the national average of $65/month.
+Fiber plans average $77/month locally, a $32 premium over cable at $45/month.
+The price difference buys symmetrical upload speeds and typically more reliable performance, which may justify the cost for remote workers and heavy uploaders.
+The most affordable option is Spectrum starting at $30/month for 100 Mbps speeds.
+At the top end, HughesNet's 25 Mbps plan costs $129.99/month — best suited for large households or home offices needing maximum bandwidth.
+No-contract plans average $74/month, making them competitively priced against contract plans at $90/month — flexibility without a price penalty.
 Residents of North Carolina should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition